lompy/lompy.github.io/_posts/2015-07-28-ruby-repl-from-scratch.md

 ---
 ## Shortest REPL possible.

-Ruby ships with default REPL (Read Eavaluate Print Loop) known as IRB (Interactive RuBy) and every ruby programmer knows that program.
-I like to know how stuff works so I've decided to write my own minimal viable REPL from scratch.
+Ruby ships with default REPL (Read Evaluate Print Loop) known as IRB (Interactive RuBy) and every ruby programmer knows that program.
+Let's write our own REPL from scratch and learn something new in the process.
+We'll stick with minimal viable version just to understand the very basics of building a REPL.

-And thanks to ruby's metaprogramming `eval` feature you can do it in 1 line of code.
+Thanks to ruby's metaprogramming `Kernel#eval` feature you can do it in one line of code.

     # repl.rb
-    # Loop Print      Eval Read
+    # loop print      eval read
     loop { puts "=> #{eval(gets).inspect}" }

-It's pretty darn minimal but let's see if it's viable.
+We read user input with `gets` until encounter any new line character, then evaulate aquired string with `eval` and print the result with `puts`.
+This is pretty minimal but let's see if the first version is viable.

 Simple ruby one-liners.